Alexander

 body 12 of the container 10 and the secondary body 14 are

 integrally formed.
-According to the examples illustrated in FIGS.
+According to the examples illustrated in

-wall(s) 19 and an attachment portion 11.
-According to these
+15, side wall(s) 19 and an attachment portion 11.
+According to

-attachment portion 11 thereof.
-According to these examples the
+the attachment portion 11 thereof.
+According to these examples

-attachment portion 11 of the main body is fitted with the
+the attachment portion 11 of the main body is fitted with the

-electrodes and the membrane fitted with the one-way valve, whilst
+electrodes and the membrane fitted with the one-way valve,

-pulse generating source 24 and the electrodes are in contact so as
+the electric pulse generating source 24 and the electrodes are

-to allow activation of the electrodes.
+in contact so as to allow activation of the electrodes.

-[0131] Attention is now directed to FIGS. 4a to 4c of the drawings
+[0131] Attention is now directed to FIGS. 4a to 4c of the

-provided at inlet/outlet of the container.
+system is provided at inlet/outlet of the container.

 [0132] Referring first to FIG. 4a there is illustrated a neck